 Even with a great conceptual design, Tinder would not have tasted success if the user experience would not have been immense.

 The founders of Tinder were wise enough to understand that today everything is getting faster and we are living in a world of immediate gratification.
 Compared to other conventional dating sites, where it takes some time to read long-trailed profiles for potential dates, Tinder has allowed the users to immediately swipe yes or no the potential partners in just one hand gesture driven by the very first impressions.

 In several ways, Tinder takes you to real life.
 These days, people make impulsive and instant decisions most time.
 You are not going to like anyone instantly unless you have a first physical attraction.

-Tinder is widely based on human behavior.
+Tinder is widely based on human behaviour.
 This is what makes it some popular and effective.
 It has also used the concept of word of mouth marketing.
 The on-boarding of the user should be smooth and the user-friendliness is of the essence for a successful word of mouth.
 If someone recommended you using something with their own experience, but you are facing trouble in using it, there is no use of that thing for you.
 The point is, the app should be equally simple and easy to use for everyone with clear and simple navigation.

 To start using this app, you need to simply connect your Facebook account with Tinder, select your photos, and start swiping.
 The moment you start swiping you have started dating without even adding your photos.